syncfusion-content/flutter-docs/Flutter/cartesian-charts/zoom-pan.md

 Also refer [`zooming`](./callbacks#onzooming), [`zoom start`](./callbacks#onzoomstart) and [`zoom end`](./callbacks#onzoomend) events for customizing the zooming further.

+### Calculate range based on visible points

+The [`anchorRangeToVisiblePoints`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/anchorRangeToVisiblePoints.html)  property can be used to calculate the value axis range based on the visible points.
+When the property is set to false the value axis range will be calculated based on all the data points in the chart irrespective of visible points.
+For further reference, check this [AutoRangeCalculation](./axis-customization.md) section.

 #### See Also

 * [To Synchronize panning in multiple charts](https://www.syncfusion.com/kb/11533/how-to-synchronize-panning-in-multiple-charts-sfcartesianchart).